BAR SERVICE COURSE - HOME STUDY

 You should also consider offering drinks to complement the menu or style of restaurant.
 In a Greek restaurant, customers may expect to find "Ouzo", in an Italian restaurant they may expect "Lambrusco" and in a Spanish restaurant they may expect to find “Sangria”.
 Fruit cocktails may be more appropriate in a "tropical resort style" restaurant.

-It is generally illegal to serve alcoholic drinks in any way without a licence.
+It is generally illegal to serve alcoholic drinks in any way without a license.
 You must check out and comply with appropriate laws for the state or country you operate in.

 It is also useful to be able to offer low alcohol content drinks.
 There are many vineyards now producing low alcohol and low sugar sparkling and white wines.